adobe/bot_army_cookbook/src/recipes/authenticate-a-bot.md

 end
 ```

+If you need to use credentials that cannot be enumerated as in the example above,
+take a look at the approach of using [SharedData].

 ## Authorizing actions after having logged in

 Usually you receive some kind of session token after authenticating.
 You'll need to